AtomicMegaNerd/py_pinyin_txt/README.md

 * INPUT_FILE - This is the path to the text file you wish to process.
 * OUTPUT_FILE - This is the new file the program will create with the Pinyin tone marks.
-* --version - *Optional* This will print the version of the program and exit.

 ```bash
 py-pinyin-txt INPUT_FILE OUTPUT_FILE